hclimente/hclimente.github.io/_posts/2024-01-07-python-objects.md

   sidebar: left
 ---

-_Python has been the programming language I used most in the past decade.
-In this series, I explore its more advanced features._

-It is often said that in Python, everything is an object: builtins, functions, classes, instances, etc. Thus, improving our understanding of objects will is key to mastering Python.
-In this first post I explore some general concepts related to objects.
+It is often said that in Python everything is an object: builtins, functions, classes, instances, etc. Thus, improving our understanding of objects is key to mastering Python.

 # Properties of an object

-Simply put, an object is a data structure with an internal state (a set of variables) and a behaviour (a set of functions).
+Simply put, an object is a data structure with an internal state (a set of variables) and a behavior (a set of functions).
 The "class" is the template to create new objects or instances.
-New objects are defined using the `class` operator, and instantiated using the class name.

 Every object has, at least, three properties: a reference, a class, and a refcount.

 ## Reference